Earnings Acceleration

 A pattern of increasingly rapid earnings or revenue growth — a key fundamental signal that precedes many big stock moves.

-▶ 7m 30sTed walks through the GLD trade as a case study in a non-earnings momentum setup: gold has no EPS, but it checks every other magic elixir criterion — narrative (de-dollarization, debt, geopolitics), liquidity, high linearity, and a 10-year cup-with-handle base.
+▶ 3m 36sTed walks through the GLD trade as a case study in a non-earnings momentum setup: gold has no EPS, but it checks every other magic elixir criterion — narrative (de-dollarization, government debt, geopolitics), liquidity, high linearity, and a 10-year cup-with-handle base.
 He initially passed on an earlier base feeling it was too slow, then re-entered when gold reclaimed all moving averages with tight volatility.
-Partial sells were triggered by ATR extension signals, and the final exit came when gold closed below the 10 EMA — coinciding with futures closing below the same level and a macro shock (hawkish Fed chair nomination + CME margin hike) that forced a liquidation cascade.
-The lesson: commodity trade exits require cross-referencing the futures chart, not just the ETF.
+The setup was confirmed by cross-referencing GDX futures: when the futures chart showed the same base, same moving-average reclaim, and same volume signature, the ETF entry had institutional-grade confirmation.

 Fundamentals as Fuel: Why the Best Breakouts Have a Story Behind Them